rsautter/GPA/README.md

 ### Compilation

-This code uses the Cython library, to improve its performance.
+This code uses the Cython library, which transform pseudo-python code into C code.
 To get a better performance, edit compile.py and run:

     pip install .